-If you love a good crumb topping on your baked goods like we do, be sure to check out a few more of our favorite recipes – Apple Crumb Muffins, Cherry Streusel Bars, Pumpkin Streusel Muffins, Banana Cinnamon Muffins, and The BEST Blueberry Crumb Muffins!.
+If you love a good crumb topping on your baked goods like we do, be sure to check out a few more of our favorite recipes – Apple Crumb Muffins, Cherry Streusel Bars, Pumpkin Streusel Muffins, Banana Cinnamon Muffins, and The BEST Blueberry Crumb Muffins!

 Does it get any better than cake you can eat for breakfast?
-In my world, no. This Peach Streusel Coffee Cake is what breakfast dreams are made of.
+In my world, no. This peach streusel coffee cake is what breakfast dreams are made of.
 A perfectly fluffy base with deliciously sweet peaches all covered in a sugary crumb topping!

 It’s not too sweet, which means the peach flavor shines through without overpowering, and the buttery streusel topping adds a delicious taste and texture – and I’m not ashamed to admit that I pick it off and eat with my fingers!
 Did I mention this coffee cake is also SUPER simple to make?
 Deliciously easy meals are kind of my jam, and this one is a piece of cake.
 Literally.

-Peach Streusel Coffee Cake
+How To Make Peach Coffee Cake

-Let us know if you make this coffee cake by leaving us a comment in the section below, or by tagging us on social media.
+Let us know if you make this peach coffee cake by leaving us a comment in the section below, or by tagging us on social media.

-Peach Coffee Cake with Streusel Topping
+Peach Coffee Cake Recipe

 for the peach filling: